manabt/module4-solution/readme.md

-Coursera HTML, CSS, and Javascript for Web Developers course Assignment 4 link: <br>
+The project aims to demonstrate the use of IIFE, object creation, and conditional statements in JavaScript <br>
+to achieve the specified greetings for different names. <br>
+link: <br>
 https://manabt.github.io/module4-solution/